mattermost/docs/source/developer/webhooks-incoming.rst

   # or
   curl -i -X POST --data-urlencode 'payload={"text": "Hello, this is some text\nThis is more text. :tada:"}' http://{your-mattermost-site}/hooks/xxx-generatedkey-xxx

-If you're running cURL on Windows, ensure inner double quotes are escaped with a backslash.
+If you're running `cURL on Windows <https://curl.haxx.se/windows/>`__, ensure inner double quotes are escaped with a backslash.
 Here's an example payload on Windows:

 .. code-block:: text